AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 .. attention::

-  You must provide explicit target and runtime (either through the command-line or with a provided project file) when running GNATKP to ensure the result soundness.
+  You must provide explicit target and runtime (either through the command-line or with a provided project file) when running GNATkp to ensure the result soundness.

 You can check via the GNAT Tracker interface which known problems are